apollographql/apollo-server/docs/source/schema/scalars-enums.md

 ### Internal values

 Sometimes a backend forces a different value for an enum internally than in the public API.
 In this example the API contains `RED`, however in resolvers we use `#f00` instead.
-The `resolvers` argument to `ApolloServer` allows the addition of custom values to enums that only exist internally:
+The `resolvers` argument to `ApolloServer` allows enums to map values that only exist internally:

 ```js
 const resolvers = {